- Model 2540

 Based on Milwaukee’s numbering system and their photos, it looks like you’ll be able to buy the pin nailer as a bare tool or as a kit with a 1.5Ah M12 battery, M12 charger, and soft carrying case.

-Note: These links are down at the moment, and are included in case they go live again.
+Home Depot’s links are down at the moment, and are included for when they go live again.

 There are a few other cordless 23-gauge pin nailers on the market.
 Makita, Ryobi, and Metabo HPT (formerly Hitachi) all have 20V pin nailers, but as far as I know, only Makita has a 12V version.